 Q: When Are Board Of Registrars Meetings Held?

-A: Board meetings are held on the first Monday of every month at 9:00 am in the Voter Registrars Office which is located behind the White County Courthouse in the Annex Building.
+A: Board meetings are held on the first Monday of every month at 9:00 am in the Voter Registrars Office which is located at the White County Mauney Building.
 These meetings are open to the public.

 Q: Do I have to Register to vote in White County?

 A: Before you can vote in an election in White County you must register with White County Board of Registrars.

 Q: What are the qualifications to register to vote?